 How to Remove Broken Filament from Ender 3

-Ender 3 is a well-known and well-reputed 3D Printer that can be installed on your desktop providing you with its amazing printing features without any hassle.
+The Ender 3 is a well-known and reputable 3D printer that can be used by almost anyone, having amazing printing features without any hassle.
 It is popular because it is affordable, versatile, and highly customizable.

 However, if you are new to Ender 3, the first thing people usually ask is how to remove the filament from Ender 3.